-Yarrow is a perennial herb valued for its healing properties and widely used in both folk and official medicine.
-It has anti-inflammatory, antiseptic, wound-healing, and hemostatic effects.
+Yarrow is a perennial herb valued for its recovery properties and widely used in both folk and official support.
+It has soothing, cleansing, wound-recovery, and hemostatic effects.

-Thanks to its rich composition, including essential oils, flavonoids, tannins, and organic acids, yarrow is also used in cosmetics and herbal medicine.
+Thanks to its rich composition, including essential oils, flavonoids, tannins, and organic acids, yarrow is also used in cosmetics and herbal support.

 Yarrow is well known for its hemostatic effect.
-It’s often included in women's health remedies and widely used for different types of bleeding – pulmonary, intestinal, hemorrhoidal, nasal, and uterine bleeding caused by inflammation or fibromyomas.
-It is also found in healing teas and herbal blends.
-Fresh juice can be applied for quick wound healing and for internal conditions.
+It’s often included in women's health products and widely used for different types of bleeding – pulmonary, intestinal, hemorrhoidal, nasal, and uterine bleeding caused by irritation or fibromyomas.
+It is also found in recovery teas and herbal blends.
+Fresh juice can be applied for quick wound recovery and for internal conditions.

 According to scientific studies, yarrow contains the following beneficial trace elements: